samkennerly/suneku/README.md

 GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing any software or running any scripts.

-## about your `~/suneku/` folder
+## about your ~/suneku/ folder

 For the most part, Docker containers do not interact with the rest of your computer.
 Suneku labs make two exceptions: they connect to `0.0.0.0:8888` on the host machine so you can use Jupyter, and they link their own `/suneku/` folder to the host machine's `~/suneku/` folder.

 **If you modify the `/suneku/` folder inside a suneku lab, your `~/suneku/` folder will be modified.** The `/suneku/` folder is not really "inside" a container; it is the host machine's `~/suneku/` folder [mounted as a data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume).

-### store data in `~/suneku/data`
+### store data in ~/suneku/data

 From inside a lab, this folder will appear as `/suneku/data/` without the `~`.
-The suneku repo contains a `.gitignore` file which tells Git not to track files in `/suneku/data/`.
-Keeping data in `~/suneku/data/` helps avoid clogging your git repository with large files.
+The suneku `.gitignore` file tells Git not to track files in `/suneku/data/`.
+Keeping data here helps avoid clogging git with large files.

 Remember: GitHub will not track files in this folder, so you need another way to backup data.
 I use an [S3 bucket](https://aws.amazon.com/s3/) for backup and sharing, and all suneku labs come with [`awscli`](https://aws.amazon.com/cli/) pre-installed.

-### store prototypes and untested code in `~/suneku/studies/`
+### store prototypes and untested code in ~/suneku/studies/

 When I write code which is well-tested and intended to be re-used often, I usually save it to a subfolder of `~/suneku/sunekutools/`.
-To avoid cluttering my `~/suneku/` folder, other code usually goes in a subfolder of `~/suneku/studies/`.
+To avoid clutter, other code usually goes in a subfolder of `~/suneku/studies/`.
 (Remember, you don't need the `~` from inside a lab.)

-I also like to keep a nearly empty "scratch notebook" [scratch.ipynb](https://github.com/samkennerly/suneku/blob/master/studies/scratch.ipynb) in my `~/suneku/studies/` folder for quick access when I need to try something quickly.
-(This is more of a guideline than a rule.)
+I also like to keep a nearly empty [scratch notebook](https://github.com/samkennerly/suneku/blob/master/studies/scratch.ipynb) in my `~/suneku/studies/` folder for easy access when I need to try something quickly.

 ## import sunekutools